FAIRplus/the-fair-cookbook/content/recipes/introduction/priorization.md

 **Prioritisation of projects with consideration of expertise required in dealing with FAIRification tasks should be done.** Such projects can then have a predetermined timeline involved, making the step-by-step approach for accomplishing a FAIR process or data comparatively easy.

 #### 7. Prioritisation based on data types

-[comment]: <TODO!!>
+Each project may produce a range of data that may be available in a number of different formats.
-Each data can be available in a number of different formats like sequencing data can be in INSDC SRA format (some cookbook recipe?), or imaging data in DICOM format and more examples here.
+For instance,  sequencing data can be in distributed in FASTQ format while associated metadata be described using INSDC SRA format or imaging data in DICOM format.
-- Community approved data type format (FAIRSharing)
+It is therefore possible to rank projects based on this information and more precisely, one may use a resources such as [FAIRsharing](https://fairsharing.org) to do two things:
-- Is there any repository accepting this data type (Array Express)
+i. identify the community approved data type format and terminologies supporting a data type ii. identify a funder or publisher recommended repository accepting this data type (e.g. EMBL EBI Array Express for Transcriptomics data)